PHSKC-APDE/HEAL_Parks_Analysis/2024 playground/README.md

 # Analyses

-The below analyses are exploratory, descriptive, statistics to support further investigation into the equitable use and maintenance of municipal parks across King County.
+The below analyses are exploratory, descriptive, statistics to support investigation into data and reporting systems that support the equitable use and maintenance of municipal parks across King County.
 In providing these results we hope to facilitate discussion around this work and how to proceed going forward.

-Some important questions to ask as you review these results are:
+Some important questions these results are meant to solicit or facilitate are:

 - Do the results appear reasonable, or do the numbers for some parks appear unlikely to be accurate?